Christian freedoms

 Christians are called by Jesus not to put their light ‘under a bushel’ but to let their light shine before others (Matthew 5:15).

-This means Christian faith can’t be restricted to what we do at home or at church but will affect how we live and speak at school, at work and everywhere else.
+This means Christian faith can’t be restricted to what we do at home or at church but will affect the way we live and how we speak at school, at work and everywhere else.

 It’s vital that Christians continue to be salt and light, whatever the cost.
 Nevertheless, it’s good for everyone if Christian freedoms are upheld.